Changes to the top line of your MPAN of your electricity meter

 MPAN top line changes

-From September 2025, the MPAN top line of your electricity meter will change.
+From September 2025, the MPAN top line of your electricity meter will have changed.
 Read more about the MPAN top line changes.

 British Gas business transition begins